-It is on this background that the process of setting up an ecosystem for innovative financing through pay-for-success kind of mechanisms needs to be understood.
-This case study showcases the design and the process of establishing a catalytic platform, the India Education Outcome Fund (IEOF) of Social Finance India, for providing sustainable and innovative funding at scale to deliver educational outcomes.
-The IEOF is still under development but readers of this case study can learn about what is involved in setting up such a platform by understanding the various issues encountered, choices made and implementation mechanism adopted in setting up the marketplace.
-Such a focus on the design and process is expected to generate discussion and reflection on the potential and challenges involved in setting up an ecosystem for innovative financing in India.
+It is on this background that the process of setting up an ecosystem for innovative financing through pay-forsuccess kind of mechanisms needs to be understood.
+This case study showcases the process of establishing a catalytic platform, the India Education Outcome Fund (IEOF) of Social Finance India, for providing sustainable and innovative funding at scale for delivering education outcomes.
+It presents various issues encountered, choices made and implementation mechanism adopted in setting up the marketplace.
+Such a focus on the process is expected to generate discussion and reflection on the potential of and challenges involved in setting up an ecosystem for innovative financing in India.